DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

         + userSuppliedId (string, required) - Unique idempotency ID for the request.
         + cardType (string, required) - GIFT_CARD
         + initialValue (number, optional) - If not provided, will default to 0.
-        + currency (string) - The 3 character ISO-4217 currency.
+        + currency (string) - The three-character ISO-4217 currency.
         + programId (string, required) - The Lightrail Program ID.
         + categories (object, optional) - An object of key-value pairs.
 For example: `'categories': {'city':'Seattle', 'country':'USA'}`.
         + contactId (string, optional) - Note, the Contact must be created before the request to create the card.